 The Doctoral College works with schools, institutes and academic services across Queen Mary to oversee the recruitment and admission, training and development, academic progression and examination of Queen Mary’s PGR students.

 Queen Mary has an innovative and vibrant research community in which all our PGR students play an important part.
 The Doctoral College enhances the postgraduate research student experience by cultivating a lively and innovative cross- and inter-disciplinary community of researchers.
-We work in partnership with academic Schools and Institutes, Queen Mary’s Research Council funded Doctoral Training Centres and Doctoral Training Partnerships, the Research Degrees Office, the Student Union, the Researcher Development team and numerous other parts of the College to ensure you enjoy the best possible environment in which to conduct your research.
+We work in partnership with academic Schools and Institutes, Queen Mary’s Research Council funded Doctoral Training Centres and Doctoral Training Partnerships, the Research Degrees Office, the Student Union, the Careers and Enterprise team, the Researcher Development team and numerous other parts of the College to ensure you enjoy the best possible environment in which to conduct your research.
 We ensure that the wide range of opportunities and services you will want to draw upon connect up: so helping you make the most of the opportunities available to you at Queen Mary.

 The Doctoral College provides a number of events and activities of its own tailored specifically to PGR students – including a college wide induction for all new students, cohort training days, and an annual Graduate Festival – designed to further develop your research skills, foster conversations and collaborations between our research students and staff, and promote a cohesive and supportive PGR community.